Starting out in the workplace

 Will I pay tax?

-Every Australian resident pays tax on their earnings, to help support the services we all use such as healthcare, schools and transport.
+Most Australian residents pays tax on their earnings, to help support the services we all use such as healthcare, schools and transport.

 Under the tax-free threshold, you won’t be taxed if you earn $18,200 or less throughout the financial year (1 July - 30 June).
 If you earn more, either in wages or Centrelink payments, it will be taxed.
 If you have more than one job or Centrelink, you will be asked to nominate on which source of income you will claim the tax-free threshold.

-Around the end of the financial year, your employer will give you a payment summary, or group certificate, outlining your earnings and tax for that year.
+If you have more than one employer, you may receive both a payment summary and an income statement.
 You will need to use this and other information about your earnings and expenses to submit a tax return, which might give you some cash back in your pocket.

 What is superannuation?